At a Glance

 ✨Demonstrate Knowledge of Carbon Reduction Technologies

-Since the role involves a commitment to reducing carbon emissions, make sure to research and be ready to discuss current technologies and strategies in carbon reduction.
-This shows your alignment with the National Theatre's values and your proactive approach to sustainability.
+Since the role involves reducing carbon emissions, make sure to research and be ready to discuss current technologies and strategies in carbon reduction.
+Showing your commitment to sustainability will resonate well with the interviewers.